Make an ephemeral hub#

 JupyterHub:

 As users are temporary and can not be accessed again, there is no reason to provide persistent storage.
-So we turn it all off.
+So we turn it all off - particularly the home directories.

 jupyterhub: